cockroachlabs/workshop_labs/spatial-data/README.md

   2.258232921172884
 ```

-### 12. What does the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY look like? (hint: paste GeoJSON output into geojson.io)
+### 12. What does the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY look like?

+Paste GeoJSON output into <geojson.io>

 ```sql
 -- TODO: whats the sql